 Wednesday Night Bible Study

 One of our most popular discipleship opportunities occurs on Wednesday nights when Pastor Jason leads a Bible study.
-Those who wish can come a half hour early and have a meal together before the study.
+We typically start the study at 6:30 pm following a fellowship dinner at 5:45 pm.
 It is an academic presentation on a topic or section of the Bible, but Jason keeps the mind-provoking questions firing to keep us all engaged.
-We have recently begun a new study on the book of Revelation which, contrary to many studies on Revelation, takes a “Then and Now” focus, which is more application-oriented than many studies of Revelation.
 It is not uncommon for some who regularly attend other churches to sit in on this class.
 You will be welcome and we promise not to proselytize.
 We have adults of all ages as well as an engaged group of youths who attend.
 We don’t regularly have daycare but the younger folks are welcome, and a room is available where the service is streamed if a parent wishes to take them out for a bit while still keeping up with the study.
-Here is a short video clip from an earlier study to give you a flavor for it.
+This news post lists a few of the past studies, with links to their video recordings.
+Here is a short video clip from one of the studies to give you a flavor for it.